 People who have never been abused often wonder why a person wouldn’t just leave.
 They don’t understand that breaking up can be more complicated than it seems.

-There are many reasons why both men and women stay in abusive relationships.
-If you have a friend in an unhealthy relationship, support them by understanding why they may choose to not leave immediately.
+There are many reasons why people stay in abusive relationships.
+If you have a friend in an unhealthy relationship, support them by understanding why they may not want to or be able to leave.

 - Fear: Your friend may be afraid of what will happen if they decide to leave the relationship.
 If your friend has been threatened by their partner, family or friends, they may not feel safe leaving.

 - Believing Abuse is Normal: If your friend doesn’t know what a healthy relationship looks like, perhaps from growing up in an environment where abuse was common, they may not recognize that their relationship is unhealthy.

 - Fear of Being Outed: If your friend is in same-sex relationship and has not yet come out to everyone, their partner may threaten to reveal this secret.
 Being outed may feel especially scary for young people who are just beginning to explore their sexuality.